Should I bring my young children to church?

 - We provide crayons and church-oriented coloring sheets and pads for pre-school and early elementary age children, to be used with parental supervision.

 - Children are likely to make noises.
-Temporary distractions are inevitable.
+Temporary distractions are inevitable and expected.
 However, prolonged disruption requires attention that may be best offered outside the service, thereby making everyone feel more comfortable - child, parent and congregation.
-The Parish Hall Parlor provides a welcome spot for any who would like soft chairs, proximity to a restroom, or space for little ones to move around while they "regroup" before returning to the service.
+The Parish Hall Parlor provides a welcome spot for any who would like soft chairs, proximity to restrooms, or space for little ones to move around while they "regroup" before returning to the service.

 - For parents who desire it, child care for children up to age five is available for the mid-morning Sunday Services (open from 8:30 a.m. - 12:30 p.m.).
 The nursery is located just off the Parish Hall foyer.